Major Groups > Gilled Mushrooms > Pale-Spored > Mycena > Mycena semivestipes

 Spore Print: White.

-Microscopic Features: Spores 4-5 x 2.5-3 µ; amyloid; elliptical; smooth.
-Pleurocystidia and cheilocystidia similar; to about 30 x 10 µ; club-shaped, broadly fusoid-ventricose, or irregular; sometimes developing vague projections; often hard to distinguish from basidioles.
+Microscopic Features: Spores 4-5 x 2.5-3 µ; weakly to moderately amyloid, or inamyloid when mature; elliptical; smooth.
+Pleurocystidia and cheilocystidia similar; to about 40 x 15 µ; club-shaped, broadly fusoid-ventricose, saccate, or irregular; sometimes developing vague projections or lobes; inconspicuous and often hard to distinguish from basidioles.

 Mycena semivestipes